-When it comes to my fatherhood report card I think I’m getting a passing grade, I may be better than some, but I still have a ton of room for improvement.
+When it comes to my fatherhood report card I think I’m getting a passing grade.
+I may be better than some, but I still have a ton of room for improvement.
 There is that constant battle of my good intentions against what I’m actually doing.
-My concern—is what I’m actually doing helping my kids, or really just messing them up?
+My concern: Is what I’m doing actually helping my kids, or really just messing them up?

 You may have the same concerns as well.
 You have great intentions, but your intentions don’t always play out the way you hope or expect.
 It leaves you with a little uncertainty, a little seed of doubt about whether your kids will be better off because of you or completely jacked up.

 Is just being there enough?

 We all understand our presence in our kids’ lives is vital.
 We’re taking that responsibility on to the best of our abilities.
 Yet there seems to be a fine line between making your kids better off or worse from your parenting skills.
 There is one thing no matter our skill level in fatherhood that will have a profound positive impact on our kids.

 I realized I was failing in this area several months ago when I listened to something which revealed a statistic revealing that on average dads spend only 14 seconds of meaningful conversation with each kid on a daily basis.
 Yes, 14 seconds!
 That blew me away!

 It would have been easy for me to say, that’s not me.
 I have way more meaningful conversation time with my kids than that on a daily basis.
 Then reality set in as I started to think about the conversations I have with my kids.
 Most centered around getting ready to do something or go somewhere.